vikingdata/articles/what_to_know/postgresql.md

         * fast  : kills connection. gracefully shutdown
         * immediate: will need recovery on restart
     * Reload and restart
-        * reload reads configuration without restart
+        * reload reads configuration without restart, only variables that can be reloaded,
         * restart shutdown, and restart reading new configuration
         * reload linux : system reload postgresql-12
             * pg_ctrl : select pg_reload_conf()